 There are currently 140 free themes and 184 premium themes, which is still quite a lot for a new blogger to choose from.

-And you can upload your own custom-built theme on WordPress.com—if you pay for a Business plan (or higher).
+You can upload your own custom-built theme on WordPress.com—if you pay for a Business plan (or higher).

 A WordPress plugin is a piece of software you can upload, that contains functions you can add to your WordPress blog.
-They typically add more functionality or enable brand new features on your WordPress website.
+They typically add more functionality or enable brand-new features on your WordPress website.

 If you’re not already familiar with WordPress, you may not know what a plugin is or why they’re so incredibly awesome.